processone/docs.ejabberd.im/content/admin/guide/index.md

 The IP address can be represented as a string.
 The socket will listen only in that network interface.
-It is possible to specify a generic address, so `ejabberd` will listen in all addresses.
-Depending in the type of the IP address, IPv4 or IPv6 will be used.
-When not specified the IP address, it will listen on all IPv4 network addresses.
+It is possible to specify a generic address ("0.0.0.0" for IPv4 or "::" for IPv6), so `ejabberd` will listen in all addresses.
+Depending on the type of the IP address, IPv4 or IPv6 will be used.
+When the IP address is not specified, it will listen on all IPv4 network addresses.

+Note that on some operating systems and/or OS configurations, listening on "::" will mean listening for IPv4 traffic as well as IPv6 traffic.

 Some example values for IP address: